ethanw4/Ethan_BluestampPortfolio/index.md

 # Shuttle Motion Simulator
 The Shuttle Motion Simulator uses a cable controlled model shuttle to simulate landing and docking maneuvers.
 It is a simple way to model real-world docking events, and uses a simple camera and LCD setup in order to more accurately simulate FPV control over maneuvers.
+I chose this project and the addition of a camera and display because of my interest in aerospace and my goal to practice better wire management due to the usage of two arduinos and separate systems.